Why Fresh is Real?

 Other than being very passionate about cooking and baking, I am a Culinary Nutrition Expert (Academy of Culinary Nutrition).

-I also recently completed a fermentation course (ACN), and gained a lot of experience experimenting with various ferments such as kombucha, kimchi, sauerkraut, hot sauce, seed cheese, to crunchy, naturally cultured (pickled) vegetables.
+I have a certificate in Fermentation from the ACN.
+I enjoy experimenting with various ferments such as kombucha, kimchi, sauerkraut, hot sauce, seed cheese, to crunchy, naturally cultured (pickled) vegetables.

-I have a professional Diploma in Graphic Design with over 13 years in printing, communications, and marketing along with 8 additional years as a freelancer.
+I have a professional Diploma in Graphic Design with over 13 years of experience in printing, communications, and marketing along with 10 additional years as a freelancer.

 Why an allergen-friendly food blog?

-Allergies and food sensitivities are on the rise.
-I want to help inspire as many people as I can with healthy food options like my Creamy Asparagus Leek Soup, and my kid-friendly Easy 3-Step Blender Pizza & Pasta Sauce, for the whole family to safely enjoy.
+Allergies, food sensitivities and gut issues are on the rise.
+I want to help inspire as many people as I can with healthy food options that are great for the whole family to enjoy.

 My focus will be on what we can eat.
-If it’s not mentioned in my recipes or my blog, it’s probably best to avoid, especially if it’s something processed.
+If it’s not mentioned in my recipes or my blog, it’s probably best to avoid it, especially if it’s something processed.

 Whatever health or personal situation you are going through, processed foods should be completely eliminated.
 Even if it’s gluten-free, allergen-friendly or sold in the health aisle.

-My goal is to help you cook fresh, and healthy dishes like my Vegan Avocado Artichoke Spinach Salad.
+My goal is to help you cook fresh healthy dishes or gorgeous nutritious bread recipes.

 You might!
 Imagine all the good things that will happen to your body as you fuel it with clean, fresh and healthy ingredients.